Pol-1992/FISHES/README.md

 ## 6. Exploratory Data Analysis

-6.1 Country Overview
+* 6.1 Country Overview
 Bar and pie charts compare total sightings and unique species by country.

-6.2 Temporal Trends
+* 6.2 Temporal Trends
 Monthly and yearly plots showing number of observations per country.

-6.3 Species Focus
+* 6.3 Species Focus
 Filtered dashboards top 10 sharks, rays, dolphins, and whales showing where each group dominates.

-*(See the Power BI report for interactive versions.)*
+(See the Power BI report for interactive versions.)

----

 ## 7. Streamlit Map

 A lightweight web app lets users filter by:

-* year or range of years
+* Year or range of years
-* month or range of months
+* Month or range of months
-* country (one, two, or all three)
+* Country (one, two, or all three)
-* free-text species search
+* Free-text species search

 Each marker opens a popup with the species name, date, and the original iNaturalist photo.

----

 ## 8. Conclusions